Allegheny College Statement of Community

 At Allegheny College, we take seriously the challenge of creating a community of respect around these differences, and recognize that diversity itself is integral to both academic excellence and the holistic development we espouse.
 Each person and department is asked to commit to the College’s Statement of Community, and to consider its specific application for our work.

-For Spiritual and Religious Life, the Statement of Community means we do not shy away from difficult conversations around sexual orientation, abortion, or religious pluralism, but we continue to seek productive means of engagement – not for the purpose of changing or silencing each other, but of hearing each other with honesty, openness, and sometimes with pain, while being willing to confront our own biases.
+For Spiritual and Religious Life, the Statement of Community means we do not shy away from difficult conversations around sexual orientation, abortion, inherent racism in religious traditions and institutions, or conflicts that arise within a religiously diverse society.
+Instead we continue to seek productive means of engagement – not for the purpose of changing or silencing each other, but of hearing each other with honesty, openness, and sometimes with pain, while being willing to confront our own biases.

 Through such encounters, we hope to make Allegheny a community of safety and hospitality for persons of all identities and beliefs, and to equip students with the tools to engage in such conversations when they leave here.